 Canada is a beautiful, giant country dominating the northern reaches of North America.
 In fact, it’s the largest country in the Western Hemisphere.

-Game Design schools, on the other hand, are not quite as dominant.
+Game development schools, on the other hand, are not quite as dominant.
 As the industry continues to grow, and demand for a game design education continues to rise, more schools will likely catch on.
 Until then, you’ll have at least four powerhouse education options to choose from in Canada.

 Our methodology includes a few different ranking factors: Faculty caliber, alumni satisfaction, employment after graduation, and strength of the program.
 For now, worthwhile game design programs are few and far between.